Update: Diabetes Drugs Linked to Rhabdomyolysis

 The Pharmaceutical Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Tradjenta lawsuits.
 We are handling individual litigation nationwide and currently reviewing potential settlements in all 50 states.

 Free Confidential Evaluation: Again, if you were injured by Tradjenta side effects, you should contact our law firm immediately.
-You may be entitled to compensation by filing a class action suit and our lawyers can help.
+You may be entitled to compensation by filing a lawsuit and our lawyers can help.